 The first time that I became fully involved with Linux was in the summer of 2006.
 Before that, I had already played fleetingly with a Knoppix CD, Mandrake and one of the first versions of Ubuntu.

 But all that meant nothing: my real Linux adventure started on a hot July evening in 2006, with the unforgettable Ubuntu 6.06 LTS Dapper Drake.
 I've been a full time Linux desktop user ever since.
-Off late, mostly Linux Mint.
+In the last couple of years, mostly Linux Mint.

 Linux has been, and still is, very useful to me and also great fun.
 I hope you'll have the same experience!